Otus-DevOps-2018-09/Andreyovs_infra/README.md

   - `app.yml`, `db.yml`, and `deploy.yml`  The playbooks imported in `site.yml` in predefined order to deploy Reddit application.
   - `packer_db.yml` and `packer_app.yml` are the playbooks for packer images provisioning using ansible
 - Changed provisioning config in `packer/app.json` and `packer/db.json` to replace bash scripts with ansible playbooks
-- Created configuration for dynamic inventory using `gce.py`